 Ohau to Omarama

-Quailburn Road takes you to state highway 79 where you turn right and ride for for 5 kilometers on a mix of Highway and cycle trail to end at Omarama.
-In our option, you should finish the trail at the Omarama Hot Tubs so that you can rest your tired limbs in your own private hot tub under the stars.
+Where Quailburn Road meets the highway, follow the off-road trail to the right through the Ahuriri Camp Ground.
+Cross over the Ahuriri river on the road bridge before rejoining the off-road trail into Omarama.
+In our option, you should finish the trail at the Omarama Hot Tubs so that you can rest your tired limbs in your own private hot tub.